SumoLogic/sumologic-documentation/docs/cse/cse-schema/field-mapping-security-event-sources.md

 ---
 id: field-mapping-security-event-sources
 title: Field Mapping for Security Event Sources
+sidebar_label: Field Mappings
 description: Learn how to set up field mappings for messages that you want to be processed by CSE's normalized threat rules.
 ---